Top 10 unridden rides

-What to do during the lockdown and social distancing?
-Clean the bathroom for a third time?
+What to do during a lockdown?
+Clean the bathroom?
+Now the lawn?
 That hallway has been needing a lick of paint for ages.
-Mow the lawn?
+Join Tik-Tok?
 Learn a new language?
-Have a civil conversation with the other half?

 No thanks.
-We have more important things to do, like concoct, compare and contrast our top 10 lists of unridden rides in dream destinations to do together when this crisis is finally over.
+We've more important things to do, like concoct, compare and contrast our top 10 lists of unridden rides.
+The dream destinations we can visit together when this crisis is finally over.

 Andy’s top 10